benscanlan/hottesthouse.com/README.md

 ## HottestHouse File Tree

-Directory name changed from httpssl to hottesthouse.com in settings of repository.
+Directory name changed from httpssl to hottesthouse.com in settings of online repository.

     Bens-MacBook-Pro:httpssl benscanlan$ tree
     .